Barbara Dennerlein

 Barbara Dennerlein (born 25 September 1964 in Munich) is a German jazz organist.
-She has achieved particular critical acclaim for using the bass pedalboard on a Hammond organ and for integrating synthesizer sounds onto the instrument, and was described by critic Ron Wynn as "the most interesting jazz organist to emerge during the 1980s".
+She has achieved critical acclaim for using the bass pedalboard on a Hammond organ and for integrating synthesizer sounds onto the instrument, and was described by critic Ron Wynn as "the most interesting jazz organist to emerge during the 1980s".

 Career

 Early years

 Dennerlein was born and grew up in Munich, Germany.
 She began playing the organ aged 11 after receiving a small Hohner instrument for Christmas.
 She was encouraged by her grandfather to learn a musical instrument, and her parents were both jazz enthusiasts.
 She took formal lessons for two years under the instruction of Paul Greisl, who had a Hammond B-3.
 She immediately became interested in the instrument and that it contained a bass pedalboard, unlike her Hohner.
 After some searching, since the instrument was then out of production, she acquired her own Hammond aged 13 from her parents.

 She began to play concerts aged 14, and the following year, she played in a jazz club for the first time.
-When leading her own bands, Dennerlein was often the youngest musician in the group, and she learned to cooperate with more experienced musicians.
-Her local reputation as the "Organ tornado from Munich" spread after her first TV appearances in 1982.
+When leading her own bands, Dennerlein was often the youngest musician in the group, and she learned to co-operate with more experienced musicians.
+Her local reputation as the "Organ Tornado from Munich" spread after her first television appearances in 1982.

 Recordings

-When her third LP Bebab was issued, Dennerlein established her own record label in 1985 and assumed her own management duties, because she felt not enough support from either her existing label or from Hammond, who wanted to promote later digital models rather than the B-3 she used.
+When her third LP Bebab was issued, Dennerlein established her own record label in 1985 and assumed her own management duties, because she felt she did not have enough support from her existing label or from Hammond, who wanted to promote later digital models rather than the B-3 she used.
 She received two German Record Critics' awards for self-produced albums.
 Later, she made three recordings for Enja Records and three for Verve Records.
 On these recordings she worked with Ray Anderson, Randy Brecker, Dennis Chambers, Roy Hargrove, Mitch Watkins, and Jeff "Tain" Watts.

 Instruments

 Dennerlein modified a Hammond's pedalboard to trigger samples of an acoustic bass and, impressed with results, decided to modify the manuals to play samplers too.
 Her performances include solo performances, as well as quintets (e.g. her "Bebab" band).
-In both, she uses MIDI technology and triggers built into pedals and manuals to trigger synthesizers and samples to her sound.
+In both, she uses MIDI technology and triggers built into pedals and manuals to trigger synthesizers and samples.

 After a variety of projects and after playing with unconventional musicians, such as Friedrich Gulda, Dennerlein started playing the pipe organ in 1994.
 Since 2003, she has also developed jazz projects with symphonic orchestras, including a collaboration with the Berlin Philharmonic Orchestra on the Karl Schuke organ.